Tech to Offer Anthropology Degree

 December 15, 2005—

 Michigan Tech will offer a new bachelor's degree in anthropology starting next fall.
-The Board of Control approved the new program Friday, Dec.
+The Board of Trustees approved the new program Friday, Dec.
 9.

 Students are already planning to enroll.
 "We have students in our department right now who are waiting for the degree to start up," said Carol MacLennan, an associate professor of social sciences.